 One of the most “overlooked” design skills today is knowledge of Typographic design.
-It is one of the tell-tale signs between a good and excellent designer.
-Our business is all about communication and if type is not clear, appropriate or well designed the design is seriously compromised.
+It is one of the tell-tale signs of a good and excellent designer.
+Our business is all about communication and if the type is not clear, appropriate, or well designed the design is seriously compromised.

 You do not have to be a genius at business but you DO need to know basic business skills, like; sales, marketing, accounting, tax strategies, database management, etc. This tends to be one myth that designers rather not deal with.
 If you are marketing your own design firm or you are a freelancer the sooner you learn your business is NOT graphic design but the advertising and marketing business you will be light years ahead of your competition.

 Test: Do you know the basic outline of a sales call?
 What new marketing strategies have you learned/implemented?
 When was the last time you wrote a handwritten thank you note or sent a surprise gift to a client?